 Vizio TV won’t connect to 5G WiFi is an issue that occurs when you try to connect the 5G wifi to the smart TV that doesn’t support the 5G frequency network.
 However, there are various ways to fix this issue.

 These instructions helped most of the users who are unable to connect the 5Ghz WiFi to the smart TV.
 Similarly, we also applied these steps and the error get fixed.

 FAQ About 5Ghz WiFi won’t Connect to Vizio Smart TV

 Ans: WPA-PSK [TKIP] is a standard form of WPA encryption.

 Ans: DHCP stands for Dynamic Host Configuration Protocol.
 It is assigned the IP address for each device connected to the WiFi network.

 Ans: The WiFi speed depends upon the router and the internet package subscription.
-For instance, you can improve the speed by reducing the distance between the router and TV.
+For instance, you can improve the speed by reducing the distance between the router and the TV.